 Instructions

-- In a medium saucepan, bring the can of evaporated milk and 2 cups sugar to a rolling boil over medium low heat, stirring with a wooden spoon.
+- Bring to a rolling boil over medium heat, stirring with a whisk.
 Babysit the pot a little bit and stir frequently, especially as is starts to come to a boil.
 It will take several minutes to come to a boil.

 - Add 1 teaspoon vanilla extract and 1/2 teaspoon kosher salt.